Graphical law beneath each written natural language: looking more for Onsager solution

-where, the $Normaliser$ may be $lnf_{max}$ or, $lnf_{next-to-maximum}$ or, $lnf_{next-to-next-maximum}$ or, higher one. \end{section} \begin{section}{Acknowledgement} We would like to thank various persons for lending us bilingual dictionaries say Langjaw Kyang Ying for Kachin to English; Anthropological Survey of India, Shillong branch, for allowing us to use Taraon to English, Onge to English; State Central Library, Shillong, for Spanish to English, Italian to English, Sinhalese to English; NEHU library for many other dictionaries.
+\begin{section}{Acknowledgement} We would like to thank various persons for lending us bilingual dictionaries say Langjaw Kyang Ying for Kachin to English; Anthropological Survey of India, Shillong branch, for allowing us to use Taraon to English, Onge to English; State Central Library, Shillong, for Spanish to English, Italian to English, Sinhalese to English; NEHU library for many other dictionaries.
 We would like to thank Physics Department members of NEHU and many others for discussion.
 The author's special thanks goes to Jayant Kumar Nayak, Center for Anthropological Study, Central University of Orissa, for discussions.
 We have used gnuplot for drawing the figures. \end{section}

 \begin{section}{appendix}